Evidence Grade: Strong (A) — Supported by sleep medicine consensus and neuroscience research. What does this mean?

-Sleep deprivation isn’t a badge of honor.
-It’s a cognitive impairment.
-One night of <6 hours drops reaction time, judgment, and emotional regulation to levels comparable to legal intoxication (Walker, 2017).
-Chronic short sleep increases all-cause mortality, cardiovascular disease, obesity, diabetes, depression, and dementia risk [@cappuccio2010].
+Sleep is the single highest-ROI health intervention and the foundation of this entire optimization protocol.
+One night of fewer than 6 hours drops reaction time, judgment, and emotional regulation to levels comparable to legal intoxication (Walker, 2017).
+Chronic short sleep increases all-cause mortality, cardiovascular disease, obesity, diabetes, depression, and dementia risk (Cappuccio et al., 2010).
+Yet one in three adults doesn’t get enough (Centers for Disease Control and Prevention, 2016).

 Objective